wilfz/CLCL/README.md

 This is the history of data copied to the clipboard.
 Newly copied data is added to the top of the history.

 A single history item contains multiple clipboard formats.
-The clipboard formats with the highest priority is displayed in the menu and viewer.
+The clipboard format with the highest priority is displayed in the menu and viewer.
 Priority is set in the "Format" tab of CLCL Options.

 The number of history items to keep is set in the "History" tab of CLCL Options.
 The "Filter" tab controls which formats are added to the history.